timseifer/TwitterScrape/README.md

 ### Extra files

-Along with the executable scripts, there is an additional file called DATA_FILES which gives some examples of the data scraped using this method.
+Along with the executable scripts, there is an additional folder called DATA_FILES which gives some examples of the data scraped using this method.